radiant-rstats/docker-k8s/install/rsm-msba-macos-arm.md

 ## Cleanup

 You should always stop the `rsm-msba-k8s-arm` docker container using `q` (+ Enter) in the launch menu.
-If you want a full cleanup and reset of the computational environment on your system, however, execute the following commands from a (bash) terminal to remove all docker images, networks, and (data) volumes, and 'pull' only the docker image you need (e.g., rsm-msba-k8s-arm):
+If you want a full cleanup and reset of the computational environment on your system, however, execute the following commands from a (bash) terminal to remove all docker images, networks, and (data) volumes, and _pull_ only the specific docker image you need (e.g., rsm-msba-k8s-arm):

 ```bash
 rm -rf ~/.rsm-msba;